 Today’s inspirational female scientist is the wonderful Rosalind Franklin.
 Rosalind Franklin is probably best known for not getting the credit she deserved for her part in the discovery of the structure of DNA.

-Rosalind’s work on DNA was actually only a part of her impressive career.
-She also conducted pioneering work into the structure of viruses!
+Rosalind’s work on DNA was only one part of her impressive career.
+She also conducted pioneering work on the structure of viruses!

-Rosalind Franklin’s X-ray images of DNA played a huge part in the discovery of its double helix structure.
+Rosalind Franklin’s X-ray images of DNA played a huge part in discovering its double helix structure.
 The twisted ladder shape allows DNA strands to hold huge amounts of information.

 Rosalind Franklin Life and Career